annaneo/pianoKeyboard/README.md

 </script>
 ```

-This creates a piano keyboard in the `keyboardContainer` and adds a callback function `updatePreview` that is called whenever a key is pressed on the keyboard.
+This creates a piano keyboard in the `keyboardContainer` and adds a callback function `updatePreviewWithNote()` that is called whenever a key is pressed on the keyboard.

-The `updatePreview()` function takes the last played note in Plaine and Easie format and appends it to the `plaineEasieCode` string.
-That string is sent to the `svgNotesForPlaineEasieCode()` function, which returns the notes rendered as SVG.
-We put these in the
+The `updatePreviewWithNote()` function takes the last played note in Plaine and Easie format and appends it to the `plaineEasieCodes` array.
+In the `updateNotesSVG()` the codes in that array are joined to a single string and sent to the `svgNotesForPlaineEasieCode()` function.

-We will now add notes display.
-Update the `updatePreview function as follows`:

 The `svgNotesForPlaineEasieCode` function takes a Plaine & Easie code and returns the notes rendered in SVG format using the Verovio Toolkit.
 We then put this in our `notesSVG` div.